kathyisawesome/wc-mnm-variable-as-mix/README.md

-# WooCommerce Mix and Match -  Variations as Mix
+# WooCommerce Mix and Match -  Variable as Mix

 ### What's This?